Hooks Best Practices

 Section titled “Use stderr for errors”Error messages on stderr are surfaced appropriately based on exit codes:

-Section titled “Test hooks independently”Run hook scripts manually with sample JSON input:
+Section titled “Test hooks independently”Run hook scripts manually with sample JSON input to verify they behave as expected before hooking them up to the CLI.

 # Create test inputcat > test-input.json << 'EOF'{ "session_id": "test-123", "cwd": "/tmp/test", "hook_event_name": "BeforeTool", "tool_name": "write_file", "tool_input": { "file_path": "test.txt", "content": "Test content" }}EOF